13 days from Copenhagen to St. Petersburg

 Guided sightseeing, walk through Frogner Park and visit City HallSTOCKHOLM

-Guided sightseeing, visit City Hall, walking tour of the Old TownSTOCKHOLM–HELSINKI
+Guided sightseeing, walking tour of the Old Town, visit the City HallSTOCKHOLM–HELSINKI

 [LF] Overnight cruise in first-class, outside, two-berth cabins with private facilities, including a special Smörgåsbord dinnerHELSINKI

 Guided sightseeing, visit the Lutheran Cathedral, Sibelius Monument, and the open-air market; farewell dinnerST.
 PETERSBURG

 Guided sightseeing, visit Hermitage Museum and St. Isaacs Cathedral; Visit Catherine Palace (if closed visit Pavlovsk Palace instead)